Is your routine creative?

 Tip number four is to challenge the status quo.
 When Hannah and I were preparing for her two weeks off over the Christmas break, we took a number of routine tasks and where we could we prepared in advance.
 It’s a bit like that syndrome, where you work week in and week out with a slight backlog, but when you are off on vacation from work you can catch up, and clear your desk.
 Well, we had some wins like that.
 Of course, now Christmas is over, we are replicating those steps we took in that situation because not only did we greatly speed up the process, but our results were equally as good with a more efficient routine.

 And my final tip is: Understand the absolute power of consistent, small but efficient routine tasks in your business.
-Setting up and refining systems has become a bit of a byword in our office and actually, it’s become quite enjoyable because we know that if we do things regularly, consistently and efficiently the outcomes are actually massive results.
-Too often it’s easy to be spasmodic with routine stuff especially for a very small business and priorities have to be juggled.
+Setting up and refining systems have become a bit of a byword in our office and actually, it’s become quite enjoyable because we know that if we do things regularly, consistently and efficiently the outcomes are actually massive results.
+Too often it’s easy to be spasmodic with routine stuff especially for small business and priorities have to be juggled.

 Do you take a creative approach to routine work?
 Do you have any other tips to get the most out of your routine tasks?